Thomas Sankara: Military career

-After basic military training in secondary school in 1966, Sankara began his military career at the age of 19 and a year later was sent to Madagascar for officer training at Antsirabe where he witnessed popular uprisings in 1971 and 1972 against the government of Philibert Tsiranana and first read the works of Karl Marx and Vladimir Lenin, profoundly influencing his political views for the rest of his life.
+After his basic military training in secondary school in 1966, Sankara began his military career at the age of 19.
+A year later he was sent to Madagascar for officer training at Antsirabe, where he witnessed popular uprisings in 1971 and 1972 against the government of Philibert Tsiranana.
+During this period he first read the works of Karl Marx and Vladimir Lenin, which profoundly influenced his political views for the rest of his life.

 Returning to Upper Volta in 1972, he fought in a border war between Upper Volta and Mali by 1974.
 He earned fame for his performance in the conflict, but years later would renounce the fighting as 'useless and unjust', a reflection of his growing political consciousness.
-He also became a popular figure in the capital of Ouagadougou.
-Sankara was a decent guitarist.
-He played in a band named Tout-à-Coup Jazz and rode a bicycle.